SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 1. Initialize the peripherals, the Bluetooth stack

-2. Initialize the OLED display, show Silabs Logo on the screen
+2. Initialize the OLED display, show the 'Silabs' logo on the screen

 3. Initialize and load the NVM3 configurations